 The M.A. in Composition, Rhetoric, and Digital Media provides students with a foundation for conducting and presenting research, applying rhetorical theories, teaching writing, and producing digital media.
 Through specialized coursework and experiential learning in the history and theory of composition, rhetoric, and digital media, students develop expertise researching and practicing writing in a variety of professional genres.
-The CRDM program prepares students for careers in writing, publishing, and teaching, and doctoral study in Composition and Rhetoric and related disciplines.
+The CRDM program prepares students for careers in writing, publishing, media design and production, communication, public relations, teaching, and doctoral study in Composition and Rhetoric and related disciplines.